Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Neural Network/Multimedia AI/Generative AI Speech.rst

 Press button once, recording will start after 3 seconds of blue LED blinking, then speak into the microphone within the pre-defined recording duration.

 Response from Gemini will be printed out on serial monitor.

+.. note :: Please take note that the mp4 recording file will not be saved in SD card for this example

 GenAISpeech_Gemini_LEDControl
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~